 Tip: lead by example, ask school staff to share some of their own science selfies to kickstart the challenge!

 Whole school enquiry

-Pick a scientific enquiry (In the past I have picked the from the ASE TAPS resources, got ideas from pinterest or delved in to the primary science twitter community) and adapt it so that each year group throughout school can access it.
+Pick a scientific enquiry (In the past I have picked them from the ASE TAPS resources, got ideas from Pinterest or delved into the primary science twitter community) and adapt it so that each year group throughout the school can access it.
 For example: